batterio/intro_ipython_notebook/README.md

 # Introduction to IPython Notebook

-Short introduction to IPython Notebook given at the Python Meetup Barcelona on April 24th, 2014.
+Short introduction to Jupyter (aka IPython Notebook) given at the ACGT Retreat on May 2015.

 To run the code, start the IPython Notebook server by typing in the terminal:
     `ipython notebook`